BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 ## Market Makers

 Market makers play a crucial role in providing liquidity to financial markets.
-In MicrostructPy, market makers are implemented as sophisticated traders that continuously post buy and sell orders to profit from the bid-ask spread while managing their inventory risk.
+In PyMicrostructure, market makers are implemented as sophisticated traders that continuously post buy and sell orders to profit from the bid-ask spread while managing their inventory risk.

 ### BaseMarketMaker

-The `BaseMarketMaker` class serves as the foundation for all market maker implementations in MicrostructPy.
+The `BaseMarketMaker` class serves as the foundation for all market maker implementations in PyMicrostructure.
 It encapsulates the core logic of a market maker's operation.

 Key Components